danodin69/LocusBlaster/README.md

 A fun 3D space shooter with simple controls and multiple awesome music, to while away time and keep the brain engaged.
+Gun down all enemies on site and never let them pass or hit you.

 <b>Motive</b> 🏋️